 Not an Overnight Solution

 Unlike segregated pedestrian pathways, simple public education campaigns won’t prevent pedestrian accidents in San Jose overnight.
 Indeed, San Jose has committed to spending a total of over $14 million to improve traffic safety in the city.
 Until the lofty goal of decreasing collisions is achieved, victims will still need legal assistance to get the financial compensation they deserve.
-That’s where the experienced team of San Jose personal injury attorneys at Sally Morin Law can help.
+That’s where the experienced team of San Jose personal injury attorneys at Sally Morin Personal Injury Lawyers can help.

 Sally and her expert team of lawyers have been helping seriously injured victims put their lives back together after devastating traffic accidents for over a decade.
 For example, our team recently recovered $100 thousand for a motorist that was struck by a car that ran a red light.